Roebuck

 Roebuck has a typical household mix, with a higher-than-average median household size

-Family households account for 73.0% of all households, including 29.8% couples with children, 19.4% couples without children, and 20.6% single parent families.
-Non-family households constitute the remaining 27.0%, with lone person households at 24.5% and group households making up 2.7%.
-The median household size is 3.0 people, larger than the Rest of WA average of 2.5.
+Family households dominate at 73.0% of all households, comprising 29.8% couples with children, 19.4% couples without children, and 20.6% single parent families.
+Non-family households make up the remaining 27.0%, with lone person households at 24.5% and group households comprising 2.7% of the total.
+The median household size of 3.0 people is larger than the Regional WA average of 2.5.

 Frequently Asked Questions - Households